Pokemon Scarlet & Violet gym order: All paths level order & post-game walkthrough

 Here is where players will be introduced to the first Paradox Pokemon, which happens to be a Titan.
 If you are in Pokemon Violet, you will fight Future Donphan, aka Iron Treads; Scarlet players will face Past Donphan, aka Great Tusk.

 Alfornada is a town you can easily wander into early in Pokemon Scarlet & Violet, but you won’t want to take on Tulip until much later in your playthrough.
 Her Psychic-type Pokemon are no joke and are tough to take down, even with a high-level team.

 15. Ice Gym Leader Grusha – Glaseado

-Players will again need to trek up Glaseado Mountain to take on the final gym leader, Grusha.
-And with a team of powerful Ice-type Pokemon, it makes sense for them to be the final stepping stone before the elite four.
+Players will again need to trek up Glaseado Mountain to take on the final Gym Leader: Grusha.
+And with a team of powerful Ice-type Pokemon, it makes sense for him to be the final stepping stone before the Elite Four.

 16. Team Star Leader Ortega – North Province (Area Three)

 As the snow dissipates in the far northern regions of Paldea, players will find the camp of Team Star’s Fairy-type leader, Ortega.
 He isn’t the most challenging trainer, but a team of level 50+ Pokemon is no pushover.

 17. Dondozo & Tatsugiri Titans – Casseroya Lake

 The titanous duo of Dondozo and Tatsugiri is the penultimate challenge for the three main paths of Pokemon Scarlet & Violet, and it also concludes the Path of Legends.
 It fits that a battle this challenging grants the trainer the final Legendary bike upgrade.